TL;DR

 This is often the largest component of the financial burden.
 According to the ONS, millions of working days are lost each year to stress, depression, and anxiety.

 Chronic stress literally ages you faster.
 It shortens your telomeres—the protective caps on the ends of your chromosomes.
 Shorter telomeres are associated with a shorter lifespan and an earlier onset of age-related diseases.
-This "biological aging" forces you to confront the healthcare costs of old age much sooner than your peers.
+This "biological ageing" forces you to confront the healthcare costs of old age much sooner than your peers.

 The table below illustrates how these costs could accumulate over a 40-year working life for an individual severely affected by chronic stress.